ricksva/phil1145-Fall2025/index.md

 [Announcements](announcements.md){: .btn .btn-outline .fs-3 }
 {% endif %}

+> "Technology is neither good nor bad, nor is it neutral."
+>
+> -Melvin Kranzberg, "Technology and History"

 ## This course meets: Tuesday and Friday mornings 8 - 9:40 in Hayden Hall 012

 ## What's this course about?